radiantearth/ml4gd/06142018-washington-dc/w1-lc-taxonomy/draft_notes.md

 MW: What about Savanna?

-MH: It's true, that we could have classes that are distinctly defined for physionomic properties, like forest as 5 m tall and falling.
+MH: It's true, that we could have classes that are distinctly defined for physiognomic properties, like forest as 5 m tall and falling.

 ***Level One: Primarily Vegetated/Primarily Non-Vegetated with a threshold of 4%***

 MF & MH: Map the life form and then map the use for terrestrial vegetation (Use as a separate)

 What's a fallow field?
-What's the difference beteen Cultivated and (semi)natural vegetation
+What's the difference between Cultivated and (semi)natural vegetation

 MW: It depends on use

-TA: We have to make a distinction between a static class and a historically-influenced class, i.e. a forrestry region with repeated regrowth; Land Cover is static, Land Use is historical
+TA: We have to make a distinction between a static class and a historically-influenced class, i.e. a forestry region with repeated regrowth; Land Cover is static, Land Use is historical

 MW: System of Environmental-Economic Accounting (SEEA) https://unstats.un.org/unsd/envaccounting/seearev/seea_cf_final_en.pdf (Annex 1.C, page 299)